AzethMeron/VirtualDirectory/README.md

 vd.load(filename) # loads object from given filename.
 Returns None if there's no such file vd.exists(filename) # checks if object with given filename exists within dataset (True/False) vd.remove(filename) # removes file from dataset.
 If there's no such file, it's silently ignored vd.get_path(filename) # Get full path to given file.
-Note that editing it outside of VirtualDirectory interface may make it go out of sync.
+Note that editing it outside of VirtualDirectory interface WILL make it go out of sync.
 Returns None, if file doesn't exist vd.get_list_of_files() # Get list of filenames in VirtualDirectory vd.save_state() # Saves all data in RAM to .vdd files.
 Speeds up loading in the future vd.redistribute_all_files(are_you_sure=True) # When called with are_you_sure=True, it moves all files from all subdirectories into root/.secret, then removes subdirectories and essentially recreates file structure.
 Allows to easily split dataset into subdirectories (batches) of similar size